 College Extra-Curricular Activities

 There are a variety of campus clubs and organizations on campus.
-Each club or organization sponsors various activities throughout the academic year related to the interests of the members and the states mission of the group.
+Each club or organization sponsors various activities throughout the academic year related to the interests of the members and the stated mission of the group.
 Students may contact Dawn Nasser, Coordinator of Recruitment, at 217.443.8755 for more information regarding DACC clubs and organizations

 The Ag Club operates the DACC Land Lab, sponsors an annual Farm Toy Show, and arranges for the annual Ag Day each Spring which brings approximately 3,000 people to campus.